-The timing section consists of the interval timer contained in U2, and a series of timing circuits made up of U6, U8, and U11.
+The timing section consists of the interval timer contained in U4, and a series of timing circuits made up of U9, U11 and U12.
 As mentioned in the description of the Processor Section, the microprocessor executes the troubleshooter command by first setting the interval timer and then performing all necessary internal operations in preparation for addressing the UUT.
 The interval timer is set to a time equal to the amount of time required by the microprocessor to perform all necessary internal operations.

-At the time the interval timer is set, and until the timer times out, a high $\overline{IRQ}$ output from U2 holds the timing circuits in their reset state.
-When the timer times out, the $\overline{IRQ}$ output goes low to enable the timing circuits and produce the UUT ON signal.
-The UUT ON signal enables the data and address buffers, disables the address decoder, and disables the hold low circuit.
+At the time the interval timer is set, and until the timer times out, a high \overline{IRQ} output from U4 holds the timing circuits in their reset state.
+When the timer times out, the \overline{IRQ} output goes low to enable the timing circuits and produce the \overline{SYNC} signal.
+At the time of the next clock pulse, the timing circuits produce a high UUT ON signal to enable the data and address buffers, and disable the address decoder.
 Refer to Figure 4-4 for the timing of the UUT ON signal.
+A corresponding low \overline{UUT} ON signal disables the hold low circuit, U12, releasing the address bus from the forced UUT address of 0000.

 With the data and address buffers enabled, and the hold low circuit disabled, data and addresses placed on the buses by the microprocessor are directed to the UUT.
-The Processor Section is disabled at this point by theaddress decoder U6 which receives the UUT ON signal generated by the timing circuits.
+The Processor Section is disabled at this point by the address decoder U7 which receives the UUT ON signal generated by the timing circuits.
 With address decoder disabled, the ROM and RAM-I/O-Interval Timer are not selected.

-At the end of the instruction cycle (except in the RUN UUT mode), the timing circuits return to their reset state to disable the data and address buffers, and enable address decoder, U6.
+At the end of the instruction cycle (except in the RUN UUT mode), the timing circuits return to their reset state to disable the data and address buffers, and enable address decoder, U7.
 This action switches the microprocessor back to control the Processor Section instead of the UUT Interface Section.

-At the time of the phase-one clock pulse, after the beginning of the UUT on signal, U13 produces the LATCH signal to latch the UUT line logic levels.
+Just prior to returning to their reset state, while all UUT lines are stable, the timing circuits terminate the \overline{SYNC} signal to latch the UUT line logic levels.
 The latches store the condition of all UUT lines.
-(Several LATCH pulses may be produced during each UUT on signal.
-The data read from the latches is that stored by the last LATCH pulse.)
-When addressed by the microprocessor, via address decoder U6, each latch places the condition of the associated UUT line on the data bus.
+When addressed by the microprocessor, via address decoder U7, each latch places the condition of the associated UUT line on the data bus.
 The microprocessor compares the detected UUT line levels with the known expected result and considers any difference to be an error.
 Any error conditions are indicated in the status byte sent to the troubleshooter at the conclusion of each command.

-When the RUN UUT mode is commanded, the microprocessor performs a write to set the Run UUT flip-flop U8.
-The Run UUT flip-flop causes the timing circuits to produce the UUT ON signal as previously described for the non-RUN UUT mode.
-However, the Run UUT flip-flop causes the timing circuits to be held in a state which maintains the UUT ON signal and dedicates the microprocessor to the UUT.
-In this mode, the RESET, HOLD and READY inputs are enabled, allowing the UUT to utilize the pod microprocessor in place of the microprocessor removed to facilitate pod connection.
+When the RUN UUT mode is commanded, and the interval timer produces the low \overline{IRQ} signal, and the timing circuits produce the high UUT ON signal as previously described for the non-RUN UUT mode.
+However, the RUN UUT command causes the timing circuits to be held in a state which maintains the UUT ON signal and dedicates the microprocessor to the UUT.
+In this mode, the \overline{RESET} , \overline{NMI} , \overline{BUSRQ} , and \overline{WAIT} inputs are enabled, allowing the UUT to utilize the pod microprocessor in place of the microprocessor removed to facilitate pod connection.

-The RUN UUT mode continues until a $\overline{RESET}$ signal is received from the troubleshooter.
-The $\overline{RESET}$ signal causes the microprocessor to resume control of the Processor Section.
+The RUN UUT mode continues until a RESET signal is received from the troubleshooter.
+The RESET signal causes the microprocessor to resume control of the Processor Section.